Arkaeriit/ajtcalc/README.md

 #### Preserving the stack

 If you want to preserve the state of the stack, you can use the function `stackSave()`.
 To revert the stack to the previously saved state you can use `stackBack()`.
 Theses two functions don't change the stack in any other way.
-When you save the state of the stack, you can still access the values that where there before you saved.
+When you save the state of the stack, you can still access the values that were there before you saved.
 When you revert to the previous saved the changes on the stack made between the save and the revert are lost.

 #### Example